 They're never going to admit they were wrong.

-We have new evidence today and newly obtained testimony that in fact the DOJ under Loretta Lynch was all over that investigation.
+We have new evidence today and newly obtained testimony that, in fact, the DOJ under Loretta Lynch was all over that investigation.

 And they put a standard in place that is not the standard by law.

-For Clinton to be prosecuted, the DOJ required something above the law, a standard that made it ten times more difficult to reach, and they did it to make sure that the candidate of choice was not indicted and charged as every other American would be.
+And they did it to make sure that the candidate of choice was not indicted and charged as every other American would be.

 Remember, gross negligence was in the original exoneration being written in May before they investigated Hillary Clinton, and then they changed it to gross negligence.